ajmalroshan112/Project-Weather_in_Australia/README.md

 # Project-Weather_in_Australia

-Project-Weather_in_Australia Predict next-day rain by training classification models on the target variable RainTomorrow.
+Excited to share my first ML project on this Weather_in_Australia data set using KNeighborsClassifier,Naive_Bayes,Support Vector Machine Algorithms.

-Content
+Content:
-Predict next-day rain by training classification models(K-NEAREST NEIGHBOR,NAIVE BAYES,SUPPORT VECTOR MACHINE) on the target variable Rain Tomorrow.
+Project-Weather_in_Australia Predict next-day rain by training classification models(K-NEAREST NEIGHBOR,NAIVE BAYES,SUPPORT VECTOR MACHINE) on the target variable Rain Tomorrow.

 Steps implimented:-
 1-Import necessary libraries
 2-Read the classes in training and testing.